MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 In VS Code, you can use Q# by itself or with Python, which requires the `qsharp` and `azure-quantum` Python packages.
 To install these packagaes, see [Add support for Python and Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview#add-support-for-python-and-jupyter-notebooks).

-The following table describes the integrated quantum programming formats in VS Code:
+The following table shows how to use Q# with and without Python in VS Code:

 | Format | Files | Description |
 | --- | --- | --- |